brianfluk/software-engineering-project/iteration-01.review.md

 #### Goals and/or tasks that were met/completed:
 The goal of setting up a slack chat was met.
-We decided on a hosting service, heroku.com because it is free and widley use.
+We decided on a hosting service, heroku.com because it is free and widely used.
 This means that there will be lots of support for issues we run into and it will be compatible with a wide variety of plugins.
 Hopefully this will make development simpler.
 The product.md and iteration-01.plan.md were both completed.
 They can be found in this repo.

  * From most to least important.